ense-org/ense-rn/README.md

 This is an in-development build of an Ense mobile client.
 It's, so far, unreleased, and unfinished.
 But it's getting there.

-It's a ReactNative app built on some of the Expo tooling.
-If you're not familiar with that, check out their website for a general gist.
-We're not ejected (yet) from their build wrapper, but I suspect we will in time.
-For now, some of the dev tooling that comes with non-ejection is convenient.

 Here's a list of components / patterns used in this repo; look into them individually if you're not familiar:

  - **redux** - most shared state is managed via the redux pattern.